| Chart reference | Description |

 tailscale namespace.

-Configuring Services in Helm
+Configure services in Helm

-To expose a service to Tailnet, modify your Helm values to include the service.- Tailscale documentation: Using the Tailscale Kubernetes Operator
+To expose a service to Tailnet, modify your Helm values to include the service.- Tailscale documentation: Using the Tailscale Kubernetes Operator.

-- Tailscale documentation: Managing egress traffic and managing ingress traffic from your cluster with Tailscale
+- Tailscale documentation: Managing egress traffic and managing ingress traffic from your cluster with Tailscale.